dansowter/dansowterdotcom/source/2013-01-22-adding-recent-tweets-to-my-static-site-with-coffeescript.html.markdown

 tags: coffeescript, middleman, handlebars
 ---

-I recently began redesigning my [middleman](http://middlemanapp.com/) blog could use
+I recently began redesigning my blog, and settled on [middleman](http://middlemanapp.com/).
+Things have been going swimmingly, and I'm now happily deploying with a simple "middleman sync" to S3.

-Today I decided a list of my most recent tweets to bring things to life a little, and I took it as an opportunity to get playing with [Handlebars](http://handlebarsjs.com/).
+Today I decided a list of my most recent tweets would help bring things to life a little, and I took it as an opportunity to get playing with [Handlebars](http://handlebarsjs.com/).
 We'll be using the excellent [handlebars_assets](https://github.com/leshill/handlebars_assets) gem.

 The source for this blog is available [here](https://github.com/dansowter/dansowterdotcom), if I've missed something, or this all seems a bit out of context.